jjschweigert/HyperVWorkgroup/README.md

-# HyperV Workgroup Installation
+# Hyper-V Workgroup Installation
-HyperV Server core 2019 configuration in workgroup environment
+HyperV Server core 2019 configuration in a workgroup environment

 #

 # Background
-The steps provided below are to configure HyperV server core in a workgroup environment which has some unique configurations that need to be done which are not involved in a domain environment.
+The steps provided below are to configure Hyper-V server core in a workgroup environment which has some unique configurations that need to be done which are not involved in a domain environment.
 In this environment we will use a Windows 10 Pro machine for remote management of the HyperV server.

 #